43 Geography Trivia Questions [With Answers]

 Answer: Africa, with 54 UN-recognized sovereign states.

-Why it stumps people: Sounds right.
-Isn’t.
-Most people guess Asia (49 countries) or Europe (44).
-Africa’s count surprises because many of its countries are less prominent in Western media.
+Why it trips people: Asia feels like it should win on sheer size.
+It doesn’t.
+Common guesses are Asia (49 countries) or Europe (44).
+Africa’s total surprises partly because so many of its countries stay low in Western media coverage.
 The African Union recognizes 55 members, including the disputed Western Sahara.

 18. What is the longest mountain range on land?
 (Medium)